 As we work to calculate the specific return on investment for our work through Connecticut Children’s Office for Community Child Health, we will continue to build the programs that will successfully deliver the outcomes we seek.

-Both Connecticut Children’s Medical Center and Connecticut Children’s Office for Community Child Health are excited to embrace pediatric payment reform models that support a shift towards value-based care.
+Both Connecticut Children’s and Connecticut Children’s Office for Community Child Health are excited to embrace pediatric payment reform models that support a shift towards value-based care and prevention.
 We are confident our work to address social determinants of health in a cross-sector manner will be the standard of care to achieve population health for generations of children to come.

 Jesse Chandna is a strategic finance manager for Connecticut Children’s Medical Center.